clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

    :header-rows: 1

    * - Attribute
-     - `Method 1`: Manually start a VNC session
+     - Method 1: Manually start a VNC session
-     - `Method 2`: Automatically start a VNC session via a systemd service script
+     - Method 2: Automatically start a VNC session via a systemd service script
-     - `Method 3`: Create multi-user logins with authentication through GDM
+     - Method 3: Create multi-user logins with authentication through GDM
    * - Description
      - This is the traditional method where you SSH into the |CL| host, manually start a VNC session to get a display ID, and connect to it by